The Vision

 The Stage Curtain concept will continue around the building, not as a continuous screen, but through sculpted openings formed as extensions of the fins, maintaining the sculptural quality of the façade.

-Scroll through the images below to see how the proposed development will be arranged across two sites and how the buildings will work together to create a new visitor destination.
+The development spans across two sites.
+Scroll through the images below to see how the buildings will work together to create a new visitor destination.

 The proposed development spans two sites opposite each other.